emqx/emqx-docs/en_US/security/authn/http.md

 * In authenticator settings, an HTTP request pattern is specified.
 * When an MQTT client connects to the broker, the configured request template is rendered and the resulting request is emitted.
-* Received 200 or 204 HTTP status is interpreted as authentication succes.
+* Received 200 or 204 HTTP status is interpreted as authentication success.
 Other statuses indicate authentication failure.
-Successful HTTP status can also contain a JSON or www-form-urlencoded map with `is_superuser` boolean field that indicates superuser priveleges for the client.
+Successful HTTP status can also contain a JSON or www-form-urlencoded map with `is_superuser` boolean field that indicates superuser privileges for the client.

 ::: danger
 `POST` method is recommended.
-When using the `GET` method, some sensitive information (like plain text password) can be exposed through HTTP server logging.
+When using the `GET` method, some sensitive information (like plain text passwords) can be exposed through HTTP server logging.

-For untrusted environments HTTPS should be used.
+For untrusted environments, HTTPS should be used.
 :::

 ## Configuration